Tapinarof

 AhR Pathway — Mechanism Detail

-Mechanism of Action (Section 12.1): Tapinarof is an aryl hydrocarbon receptor (AhR) agonist.
+Mechanism of Action (PI §12.1): Tapinarof is an aryl hydrocarbon receptor (AhR) agonist.
 The specific mechanisms by which VTAMA cream exerts its therapeutic action in psoriasis patients are unknown.
-Preclinical data indicate that AhR activation downregulates pro-inflammatory cytokines (IL-4, IL-5, IL-6, IL-13, IL-17A, IL-17F, eotaxin) and upregulates skin barrier proteins (filaggrin, hornerin, involucrin), providing a dual anti-inflammatory and barrier-restoration effect.
+Preclinical data indicate AhR activation downregulates pro-inflammatory cytokines (IL-4, IL-5, IL-6, IL-13, IL-17A, IL-17F, eotaxin) and upregulates skin barrier proteins (filaggrin, hornerin, involucrin), providing a dual anti-inflammatory and barrier-restoration effect.

 Trial Design: Two identically designed Phase 3, randomized, multicenter, double-blind, vehicle-controlled, parallel-group trials (DMVT-505-3001 [PSOARING 1; NCT03956355] and DMVT-505-3002 [PSOARING 2; NCT03983980]).
 Total 1,025 subjects with mild-to-severe plaque psoriasis randomized 2:1 to tapinarof cream 1% or vehicle QD for 12 weeks.
 BSA involvement 3%–20%; baseline PGA ≥2.